-When selecting a focus area for your career it’s smart to ensure that the size of the market offers you a comfortable number of job options.
-The law of averages tells us that the larger the job pool, the greater chance you’ll have to land a position.
+When selecting a focus area for your career it’s smart to ensure that the size of the market offers you a good number of job options.
+The Law of Averages tells us that the larger the job pool, the greater chance you’ll have to land a position.

 2. Education requirements

-By knowing the most commonly required level of education for a career in management you can avoid any career speed bumps as you work your way up the corporate ladder.
-It’s is smart move to ensure that you will not be passed over for a promotion because your resume didn’t contain the right education requirement.
+Knowing the most commonly required level of education for a career in management allows you to avoid any career speed bumps on your way up the corporate ladder.
+It’s important to be aware of what employers want so you don’t miss a chance at a promotion due to lack of education.

 3. Experience requirements

-While choosing a career is often based on many different factors including location, growth potential or competition, salary is one of those necessary considerations that can make or break a new career opportunity.
+While choosing a career is often based on many different factors including location, growth potential, and—most importantly for some—salary.
 And while salaries can vary depending on your position, knowing your potential income can help you plan your family’s future.

 5. Employment variety

 From finance to healthcare, one of the major benefits to working in management is the variety of organizations that need professionals with the right skills.
-Few careers offer the type of flexibility that management professionals have at their fingertips.
+Few degrees offer the type of flexibility that business management degree holders have at their fingertips.